bucs110a0spring22/ch-8-lab-iavery1/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Created a class and tested different methods of modifying given words

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 4 >

-Grace days remaining: < # >/5
+Grace days remaining: < 0 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ Cipher for aeiouAEIOU does not work properly

 ## REFERENCES:
- < List any outside resources used >
+ Class notes

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None